nataliaklm/nataliaklm/README.md

 - 🌱 Highly motivated, perseverent and hardworking person striving to build a career in IT
 - 👯 I will be super happy to collaborate on interesting projects as Junior QA
 - 🤔 Looking for help with finding a place where I get can some professional experience in QA
-- 💬 If my profile seemed interesting to you, do not hesitate to contact me via LinkedIn or email: work.natalia.calm@gmail.com
+- 💬 If my profile seemed catchy to you, do not hesitate to contact me via LinkedIn or email: work.natalia.calm@gmail.com